ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 //prototype property of the constructor

-alert(a instanceof A); // error, A.prototype is not an object
+console.log(a instanceof A); // error, A.prototype is not an object

 On the other hand, it is possible to create object by one constructor, but instanceof will return true on check with another constructor.
-All that necessary is to set object’s [[Prototype]] property and prototype property of the constructor to the same object:
+All that is necessary is to set object’s [[Prototype]] property and prototype property of the constructor to the same object:

 function B() {}